 For the uninitiated, headcheese is a terrine or meat jelly made with flesh from the head of a calf or pig, then sliced up for sandwich use.
 I remember when he spelled out to me exactly what this delicacy entailed — I thought he was fucking with me.
 My mom liked it (her father, a Virginian raised in California, called it souse), but the rest of us drew the line on headcheese.
 My dad drew no lines.

-As the oldest child, my sister Janet was allowed to hold forth on this vital at dad’s memorial service.
+As the oldest child, my sister Janet was allowed to hold forth on this vital aspect of the man’s character at his memorial service.
 Her eulogy, entitled “Things Dad Loved”, touched on many important subjects (back scratches, flannel shirts, mechanical pencils, her) but it wasn’t by accident that she started with comestibles.

-“Cabbage,” she told the assembled.
+“Cabbage,” she told the assembled, starting a list.
 “He love kimchee and sauerkraut, but he also liked it boiled with cider vinegar… Stinky cheese.
 You could always tell when you walked into the house if he was serving up epoisse [he also loved Liederkranz, an American take on Limburger]… Condiments.
 Varied and spread thick.
 Waffles were enjoyed with butter, syrup and lemon juice.
 When we cleared out the mini-fridge at the hospital there were no less than three lemons… Chocolate chip cookies.
-Mom used to try new cookie recipes all the time but Dad would always comment that they were good, but not as good as a tollhouse cookie.
+Mom used to try new cookie recipes all the time.
+Dad would always comment that they were good, but not as good as a tollhouse cookie.

 “Hot, spicy food.
 The hotter the better.
 At restaurants where the spiciness could be varied to your liking, he would always indicate hottest.
 Paul and I were mortified one time at a very formal Szechuan restaurant when, after already stating his preference, and with the waiter about to walk away with our order, Daddy pinches his cuff and admonished that he wanted it really hot.”